MAS FINANCIAL SERVICES LIMITED

 ADEQUACY OF INTERNAL FINANCIAL CONTROL

 Internal Financial Control remains an important component to fosterconfidence in a company's financial reporting and ultimately streamlining theprocess to adopt best practices.
-In pursuance to provisions of Section 134(5)e) of theCompanies Act 2013 read with Rule 8(5)(viii) of Companies (Accounts) Rules 2014 re-emphasizes the need for an effective Internal Financial Controlsystem in the Company which should be adequate and shall operate effectively.
-The Companyhas devised proper system of internal financialcontrol which is commensurate with size and nature of Business.
+In pursuance to provisions of Section 134(5)e) of theCompanies Act 2013 read with Rule 8(5)(viii) of Companies (Accounts) Rules 2014 yourCompany has in place adequate internal controls with reference to financial statements andare operating effectively.
+The Company has devised proper system of internal financialcontrol which is commensurate with size and nature of Business.
 The Board has appointedM/s.
 Arijeet Gandhi & Associates Chartered Accountants as an Internal Auditor of theCompany pursuant to provisions of Section 138 of the Companies Act 2013 in order toensure proper internal financial control.

-Your directors commend their appointment / re-appointment.
+Your directors commend their appointment.

-Details of managerial remuneration as required under Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 and other prescribed details are given as per Annexure - G'to this report.
+Details of managerial remuneration as required under Section 197(12)and Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 and other prescribed details are given as per Annexure - G'to this report.

 REPORTS ON MANAGEMENT DISCUSSION ANALYSIS AND CORPORATE GOVERNANCE:

+Your Company is committed for creating and maintaining a secure workenvironment where its employees can work in an atmosphere free of harassment exploitationand intimidation.
 To foster a positive workplace environment free from harassment of anynature to empower women and protect them against sexual harassment and as per therequirement of the Sexual Harassment of Women at Workplace (Prevention Prohibition &Redressal) Act 2013 ("POSH Act") and Rules made thereunder we haveinstitutionalized the Anti-Sexual Harassment Initiative (ASHI) framework through which weaddress complaints of sexual harassment at the all workplaces of the Company.
 Our policyassures discretion and guarantees non-retaliation to complainants.
 We follow agender-neutral approach in handling complaints of sexual harassment and we are compliantwith the law of the land where we operate.